SC to hear on Friday Tata Sons' plea challenging NCLAT decision restoring Mistry as chairman

 The plea termed "illegal" NCLAT's declaration that Chandrasekaran's appointment as the chairman of TSPL was wrong and claimed he was appointed "in accordance with the articles and duly approved by the board and shareholders".
 It alleged the NCLAT granted reliefs to Mistry which were not even sought.

-"Respondent nos 1 (Cyrus Investment Pvt Ltd) and 2 specifically pleaded before the NCLAT that they are not seeking reinstatement of Mistry.
+"Cyrus Investment Pvt Ltd and Mistry specifically pleaded before the NCLAT that they are not seeking reinstatement of Mistry.
 The tenure of Mistry as the chairman and director of Tata Sons expired in March 2017 and thus, for good reason, the respondents did not seek such reinstatement," the plea said.
 "Mistry was replaced as the chairman of Tata Sons on October 24, 2016, by the majority of its board of directors (all directors voted in favour of the replacement, except one who abstained from voting and the remaining one was Mistry himself) for loss of confidence and the impugned judgment, by restoring Mistry to the position as chairman, has undermined corporate democracy and rights of the board of directors," the plea said.

 It said Mistry was removed following the procedure applicable to corporate appointments, as envisaged in law.
 The plea alleged it was nobody's case that Mistry's removal had resulted in any serious prejudice being caused to the working of Tata Sons and it "violated law or any contract".